 Lab studies are generally not required for diagnosis but may be used to investigate other causes of heel pain if suspected.
 Complete blood count, erythrocyte sedimentation rate, metabolic panel, and rapid plasma reagin [RPR] and rheumatoid factor can be done to rule out common pathologies.

-Lateral heel x-ray may reveal a plantar heel spur and is indicator of chronic across the plantar fascia for at least 6 months.
+Lateral heel x-ray may reveal a plantar heel spur and is an indicator of chronic across the plantar fascia for at least 6 months.
 Many patients with plantar fasciitis have no heel spur.

 The spur is as a result of the stresses and per se not the causation.